 So what is “Ryukyu Karate Jutsu”?
 Is it like Shotokan, Goju-Ryu or Shito-Ryu?

-Our training prepares the student for dealing with unwarranted acts of aggression in the real world, using what is described as the "Habitiual Acts of Violence" (HAOV).
+Our training prepares the student for dealing with unwarranted acts of aggression in the real world, using what is described as the "Habitiual Acts of Physical Violence" (HAPV).
 At the same time the methods used to achieve this, conditions the body, cultivates the mind and nurtures the spirit.

-Inspired by the likes of Ronnie Colwell, Patrick McCarthy, Iain Abernethy, Vince Morris and many more pragmatic karate teachers. (no direct lineage is implied), we offer the advanced practitioner a set of tools designed to help them master their art, and the beginner will be guided though a system that will help them grow, teach them how to defend themselves and improve their health.
+Inspired by the likes of Ronnie Colwell, Patrick McCarthy, Iain Abernethy, Vince Morris and many more pragmatic karate teachers. (no direct lineage is implied) We offer practitioners a set of tools designed to help guide them though a system that will help them grow, teach them how to defend themselves and improve their health.

 温故知新 ("On Ko Chi Shin") - study the old, understand the new.